Christ Came to Save Sinners:

 From Creation to Christ

-Discover who Jesus Christ is and why you need to be saved as you find out answers to people’s most-asked questions about God, life, and eternity.
+Discover who Jesus Christ is and why you need to be saved as you find answers to people’s most-asked questions about God, life, and eternity.

 Where did I come from?

 The only way to answer this question is to go back to the beginning.
-At about 4,000 B.C., God created the universe in six 24-hour days (Genesis 1–21).
-In the Ten Commandments, God said, “[‘]For in six days the LORD made [the] heaven[s] and [the] earth, the sea, and all that [is in them], and rested the seventh day[’]” (Exodus 20:11a).
-In this verse, day means a literal 24-hour day since God ordered the Israelites to only work six days each week on the basis of His six workdays for making the universe (Exodus 20:8–11).
+At about 4,000 B.C., God created the universe in six 24-hour days (Genesis 1–2).[1]
+In the Ten Commandments, God said, “For in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day” (Exodus 20:11a).
+In the Ten Commandments, God said, “For in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day” (Exodus 20:11a).
+In this verse, day means a literal 24-hour day since God ordered the Israelites to work only six days each week on the basis of His six workdays for making the universe (Exodus 20:8–11).

 After God created the earth, plants, heavenly objects (the sun, moon, and stars), and animals, He created man (humans) on the sixth day of Creation (Genesis 1:26–27).
 Man is unique compared to animals since “God created man in His own image” (Genesis 1:27).
 God formed Adam, the first man, from the dust of the ground (Genesis 2:7).
 Later that day, God made Eve, the first woman, from Adam’s side (Genesis 2:22).